Streptavidin Conjugation Protocol

 CPNs™ can be readily conjugated to proteins using EDC (N-ethyl-N’-dimethylaminopropyl-carbodiimide), which enables linkage of the protein amine groups (-NH2) to the carboxyl groups on the surface of the CPNs™ (-COOH).
 Attaching proteins such as antibodies or streptavidin (to enable biotinylated linkage) will create highly selective fluorescent probes, which can target specific molecules of interest.
 The immense brightness of CPNs™ allows detection of molecules with a high degree of sensitivity.
 Single molecules can be detected using a wide variety of applications, including flow cytometry, immunocytochemistry and histochemistry methods, and ELISA.

-The affinity of targeting molecules varies greatly and an initial titration of the CPN™:targeting molecule ratio will need to be undertaken.
-Similarly, final usage dilution of the CPN™-targeting molecule conjugate will need to be determined empirically.
+The affinity of targeting molecules varies greatly and an initial titration for the CPNs™:targeting molecule ratio must be undertaken.
+Similarly, final usage dilution of the CPNs™ in the targeting molecule conjugate will need to be determined empirically.